Working Together to Create Stability

 MOM’s programs cannot solve the affordable housing problem.
 But providing rent assistance, advocacy, and access to nutritious food when a client is facing eviction is critical to allowing our neighbors to make it through a crisis situation.

-Thank you for your support that makes it possible for us to help families like Brenda and Charlie’s remain in stable housing and enjoy nutritious foods.
+Thank you for your support that makes it possible for us to help families like Brenda and Nick’s remain in stable housing and enjoy nutritious foods.

 *Names have been changed to protect the family’s privacy.